emiremen/CarRentalProject/README.md

 # CarRentalProject
 ### About

-This Backend project is coded with .Net Core/C# camp with the training given by Engin Demiroğ.
+This Frontend project is coded with .Net Core/C# camp with the training given by Engin Demiroğ.
-To access the Backend project go to here --> [Frontend](https://github.com/emiremen/car-rental-frontend).
+To access the Frontend project go to here --> [Frontend](https://github.com/emiremen/car-rental-frontend).

 #### Technologies Used
 - .NET